Human remains found in area of I-70, state Route 72 in Clark County

 Oct.
 9—An anonymous tip led to the discovery Friday morning of human remains, which are under joint investigation by Springfield police and the Clark County Sheriff's Office.

-A call made around 11:30 a.m. to the Springfield Police Division reported possible remains in the area of Interstate 70 and state Route 72, according to a release from the sheriff's office.
+A call made around 11:30 a.m. to the Springfield Police Division reported skeletal remains found inside a duffle bag in the area of Interstate 70 and state Route 72, according to the sheriff's office.

-The remains preliminarily have been confirmed as human by the Clark County Coroner's Office and have been taken to the Miami Valley Crime Lab, the release stated.
+The remains preliminarily have been confirmed as human by the Clark County Coroner's Office and have been taken to the Miami Valley Crime Lab, deputies said.

 There is no identifying information available, nor a cause, time, nor manner of death.